What is a Bed Bug?

 Bed bugs are one of the most prevalent and annoying pests known to humans.
 They are found on every continent throughout the world and are capable of surviving in a variety of extreme conditions.

 Their intense tenacity and quick rate of reproduction make them one of the most difficult bugs to exterminate.
-While many people must deal with bed bug infestations and bites, there are many steps that can be taken to rid the home of bed bugs and to ensure that future infestations are avoided.
+While many people must deal with infestations and bites, there are many steps that can be taken to rid the home and ensure that future infestations are avoided.

-What Are Bed Bugs and How Can We Identify Them?
+What Are They and How Can We Identify Them?

-The term ‘bed bug’ actually refers to a host of insects that feed on animals with warm blood, and most specifically those that prefer human blood.
-Bed bugs belong to the order Hemiptera, which includes almost 100 identified species.
-Most species of the order feed on plant matter and liquids, but those known as bed bugs prefer warm-blooded animals.
+The term actually refers to a host of insects that feed on animals with warm blood and most specifically those that prefer human blood.
+These bugs belong to the order Hemiptera, which includes almost 100 identified species.
+Most species of the order feed on plant matter and liquids, but today those that prefer warm-blooded animals are thriving.

-The scientific name for the family of bugs that includes the bedbug is Cimicidae.
-The most common Cimicidae, and the one to whom the term ‘bed bug’ usually refers, is the Cimex Lectularius.
+The scientific name for this family of bugs is Cimicidae.
+The most common Cimicidae, is the Cimex Lectularius.

-However, there are many varieties of bed bug throughout the world.
-Another common bed bug, the Cimex Hemipterus, was recently discovered.
-It is known as the tropical bed bug, because of its origins in Florida and similar places, and primarily infests bats and poultry.
+However, there are many varieties throughout the world.
+Another common bug, the Cimex Hemipterus, was recently discovered.
+It is originates in Florida and similar places, and primarily infests bats and poultry.

 Nymphs shed their outer shell five times before they are considered mature in a process that usually takes about 40 days to complete.
 However, depending on the living conditions, the process can be much shorter or much longer.
 Nymphs in their first stage of life are only about 1 mm in length.

-Bed bugs have a pair of maxillae and a mandible that, combined, are referred to as the stylet fascicle.
+These bugs have a pair of maxillae and a mandible that, combined, are referred to as the stylet fascicle.
 The stylet has evolved over time to become more elongated and sharper, allowing for easier feeding.
-The maxillae and mandible help the bed bug puncture and receive blood.
+The maxillae and mandible help the bug puncture and receive blood.

-Bed bugs are considered to be basically wingless, though they have evolved with flat front wing-like structures.
+They are considered to be basically wingless, though they have evolved with flat front wing-like structures.
 Their bodies are flat and ovular, and become redder after they eat.
-Bed bugs have six legs that have been developed over time to be best fitted for their preferred habitats.
+These bloodsucking insects have six legs that have been developed over time to be best fitted for their preferred habitats.
 They can climb up surfaces including wood, paper, and even glass.

-Male and female bed bugs differ in their body types.
+Males and females differ in their body types.
 The male body has an abdomen with a flat, sharp end while the female’s abdomen is much rounder.
 This facilitates survival and ease of breeding, and seems to facilitate the male and female’s different roles.

-Bed bugs are particularly resilient and can survive in many conditions.
-Adult bed bugs go into a state of hibernation when temperatures drop too low, and can even survive extreme temperatures in a hibernative state.
+These bugs are particularly resilient and can survive in many conditions.
+Adults go into a state of hibernation when temperatures drop too low, and can even survive extreme temperatures in hibernation.

-Bed bugs can also survive in states of extreme drought or humidity.
-The bed bug’s ability to survive in so many environments has made it one of the most common nuisances to a warm-blooded animal.
+These tough adaptable bugs can also survive in states of extreme drought or humidity.
+Their ability to survive in so many environments has made it one of the most common nuisances to a warm-blooded animal.

-While beds are in fact the place most bed bugs are found, they can live in almost any space throughout the home and beyond.
-Bed bugs can infest household furniture, clothing, and cupboards.
+While beds are in fact the place most are found, they can live in almost any space throughout the home and beyond.
+They are known to infest household furniture, clothing, and cupboards.
 When they find a host, however, they will usually not stray very far from it.

-Bed bugs often set up and congregate in wood and in furniture seams.
+They often set up and congregate in wood and in furniture seams.
 They are nocturnal, and only leave their selected home to feed.
-This is why most bed bugs are found in the bed.
+This is why most are found in the bed.

-Hotels have become one of the most common places where people pick up bed bugs.
-The most obvious reason for the high occurrence of bed bugs in hotels is the high turnover rate of guests.
+Hotels have become one of the most common places where people pick up them up and bring them home.
+The most obvious reason for the high occurrence in hotels is the high turnover rate of guests.

-Even one individual who is host to bed bugs can transfer them to the hotel bed, where they will wait for the next individual.
+Even one individual who is host can transfer them to the hotel bed, where they will wait for the next individual.
 It is increasingly important for hotels to thoroughly clean bedding after every use, and even regular cleaning might not kill all of the bugs.
-Because it is almost impossible to detect a bed bug in someone’s luggage or belongings, many individuals then unwittingly transport the bug to their home.
+Because it is almost impossible to detect one in someone’s luggage or belongings, many individuals then unwittingly transport the bug to their home.

 They Can Hide Anywhere

-Bed bugs have even been found in high-end clothing stores, proving that they can cluster anywhere.
-Infestations in these stores forced them to close in order to remove the bed bugs.
+They have even been found in high-end clothing stores, proving that they can cluster anywhere.
+Infestations in these stores forced them to close in order to eradicate the infestation.

-While many individuals believe bed bugs are linked to dirty living spaces or people, there is no direct correlation.
-Most people recommend shaking out clothing and purchases prior to taking them home, to avoid accidentally introducing bed bugs to the living space.
+While many individuals believe they are linked to dirty living spaces or people, there is no direct correlation.
+Most people recommend shaking out clothing and purchases prior to taking them home, to avoid accidentally introducing bugs to the living space.

-Because bed bugs can survive so long without eating, they can inhabit almost any place.
+Because they can survive so long without eating, they can inhabit almost any place.
 They are capable of locating a host from many feet away and will travel long distances to feed.
-Thus, even in seemingly ‘safe’ locations, there can be a threat of bed bug infestation.
+Thus, even in seemingly ‘safe’ locations, there can be a threat of an infestation.

-How Do Bed Bugs Travel & Get In Your Home?
+How Do They Travel & Get In Your Home?

-Bed bugs do not have wings, though they do have two frontal flaps that give the appearance of a set of wings.
+While they do not have wings, they do have two frontal flaps that give the appearance of a set of wings.
 They can climb up to great distances and often reach lower spaces by jumping from above.
 However, they are not capable of jumping across floors or furniture.

-Bed bugs can travel to new homes undetected and in a variety of ways.
-Many bed bugs will latch on to a pet, luggage, or clothing when an individual is traveling or visiting someone’s home.
-Many bed bugs travel between homes during overnight stays or visits.
+They travel to new homes undetected and in a variety of ways.
+Many will latch on to a pet, luggage, or clothing when an individual is traveling or visiting someone’s home.
+Many travel between homes during overnight stays or visits.

 Furniture and Bedding

-Furniture and bedding that is brought in to a home can be infested with bed bugs.
-Thus, it is important for individuals to check all furniture and clothing for bed bugs before bringing it into the home.
-While most new furniture should be free of bed bugs, they can populate even before entering a home.
+Furniture and bedding that is brought in to a home can be infested.
+Thus, it is important for individuals to check all furniture and clothing before bringing it into the home.
+While most new furniture should be free, they can populate even before entering a home.

-Used furniture should always be thoroughly inspected, as bed bugs can easily survive even in old furniture for long periods of time.
-Apartment buildings and housing complexes allow bed bugs to travel easily between homes.
+Used furniture should always be thoroughly inspected, as bugs can easily survive even in old furniture for long periods of time.
+Apartment buildings and housing complexes allow them to travel easily between homes.

-It is important to ensure that the home is as secure as possible, as bed bugs can travel through cracks in the walls and ceiling, through plaster, and even through air and heating units.
+It is important to ensure that the home is as secure as possible, as they travel through cracks in the walls and ceiling, through plaster, and even through air and heating units.

-Bed bugs reproduce in a process known as traumatic insemination.
-The male bed bug pierces the female in the abdomen and releases his ejaculatory material into her.
+Their reproduction process is known as traumatic insemination.
+The male pierces the female in the abdomen and releases his ejaculatory material into her.
 From there, the material travels to the female’s semen storage structures and then to her ovaries, where conception occurs.

-Bed bugs can lie up to 5 eggs per day, and up to 500 eggs in a lifetime.
+Females can lay up to 5 eggs per day, and over 500 eggs in a lifetime.
 The eggs are about 1/25 of an inch long and are ovular and yellow in color.
 They are usually clustered together and can be hidden throughout the home in a variety of protected locations.
 Eggs can hatch in as little as one week, but can take longer to hatch in unfavorable conditions.

-Because male bed bugs choose their mates according to size, they most often inseminate those who have just eaten and are engorged with blood.
-For this reason, it is common for a male bed bug to attempt to mount another male.
-When this occurs, males will emit a pheromone known as the “bed bug alarm pheromone”.
+Because males choose their mates according to size, they most often inseminate those who have just eaten and are engorged with blood.
+For this reason, it is common for a male to attempt to mount another male.
+When this occurs, males will emit a pheromone known as the “alarm pheromone”.

 This will usually warn another male from attempting to mate.
-This pheromone is also released when a bed bug is being attacked or otherwise disturbed, sometimes resulting in the raspberry smell that can be detected when a bed bug is frightened.
+This pheromone is also released when a bug is being attacked or otherwise disturbed, sometimes resulting in the raspberry smell that can be detected when it is frightened.

 Building Up Resistance

-Recent studies have shown the bed bugs have developed to avoid contracting infections and diseases during the reproductive process.
+Recent studies have shown they have developed to avoid contracting infections and diseases during the reproductive process.

-Female bed bugs are equipped with a pocket of antibacterial material that the male bed bug injects his semen into, preventing the female from contracting disease in the violent process.
-This has allowed bed bugs to become even more resilient and prevented them from succumbing to disease.
+Females are equipped with a pocket of antibacterial material that the male injects his semen into, preventing the female from contracting disease in the violent process.
+This has allowed them to become even more resilient and prevented them from succumbing to disease.

-There are signs of a bedbug infestation, but they can go unnoticed for extended periods of time.
-Signs of a bedbug infestation include insect fecal matter and molted shells, and possibly smears of blood on furniture or bed sheets.
+There are signs of infestations, but they can go unnoticed for extended periods of time.
+Signs include insect fecal matter and molted shells, and possibly smears of blood on furniture or bed sheets.

-In places with large number of bed bugs, there may even be visible dark spots and shapes in the furniture where bed bugs live.
-Scientists have claimed that there are dogs that are trained for bed bug detection, and some studies have shown them to be up to 97% accurate in their assessments.
+In places with large infestation, there may even be visible dark spots and shapes in the furniture where they live.
+Scientists have claimed that there are dogs that are trained for detection, and some studies have shown them to be up to 97% accurate in their assessments.

-These dogs locate bed bugs in the home and can usually determine both habitats and feasting areas.
-Individuals can also attempt to coax bed bugs out of hiding spots using heat or carbon dioxide, which the bed bugs will flock to.
+These dogs locate bugs in the home and can usually determine both habitats and feasting areas.
+Individuals can also attempt to coax bugs out of hiding spots using heat or carbon dioxide, which the bugs will flock to.

-Historically, many individuals used fires and other heat producing sources to coax out and kill bed bugs.
-In the process of molting, bed bugs may also leave their shells behind.
-The shells resemble a living bed bug but are clear and skeletal in appearance.
+Historically, many individuals used fires and other heat producing sources to coax out and kill the bugs.
+In the process of molting, they leave their shells behind.
+The shells resemble a living bug but are clear and skeletal in appearance.
 These shells are one highly reliable sign of an infestation, though they should not be confused with the shells or molts of another insect.

-Those who are particularly allergic or sensitive to the bed bug’s bite can develop symptoms of lethargy and even mental health problems.
+Those who are particularly allergic or sensitive to the bite can develop symptoms of lethargy and even mental health problems.
 Most severe symptoms are caused by the infection of a bite from scratching and irritation.
-Studies have shown that bed bugs can carry human infections and disease, but have not conclusively shown that they can further transmit them.
+Studies have shown that these bugs can carry human infections and disease, but have not conclusively shown that they can further transmit them.

-However, there is some evidence that animals can contract diseases carried by bed bugs.
-Furthermore, while bed bugs do not pose an immediate health risk, individuals should exercise caution when searching for the bugs, as those who have consumed infected blood can spread it.
+However, there is some evidence that animals can contract diseases carried.
+Furthermore, while they do not pose an immediate health risk, individuals should exercise caution when searching for the bugs, as those who have consumed infected blood can spread it.

 Difficult to Diagnose

-Because most individuals do not develop severe symptoms from bed bug bites, it can be difficult to diagnose and treat a bed bug infestation.
-Many individuals confuse bed bug bites for those of fleas or mites.
+Because most individuals do not develop severe symptoms from bites, it can be difficult to diagnose and treat an infestation.
+Many individuals confuse these bites for those of fleas or mites.
 A thorough investigation of the home can help determine what is causing the bites.

-Because most people do not have severe responses to bed bug bites, there are no particular treatments available, but those with symptoms can use over the counter creams and topical treatments.
+Because most people do not have severe responses, there are no particular treatments available, but those with symptoms can use over the counter creams and topical treatments.

 However, those with severe reactions can seek further care.
-One method of treating bed bug bites is to apply a mixture of baking soda and water to the affected area.
+One method of treatment is to apply a mixture of baking soda and water to the affected area.
 This has been said to reduce inflammation and irritation of the bites.
 Many people find that herbal and natural substances such as lemon juice and aloe gel can alleviate symptoms.

 Those suffering from itching and other irritation might find relief in cortisone cream or calamine lotion.